Skip to main content

 Teaching Interests & Areas

-Applied voice; Health and well-being of the singing voice; Instilling personal responsibility for musical preparation and lifelong study skills; Song literature with particular interest in complete song cycles; Opera.
+Applied voice; Health and well-being of the singing voice; Instilling personal responsibility for musical preparation and lifelong study skills; Song literature with particular interest in complete song cycles; Opera and Stage Performance Workshop.

 Research Interests & Areas

-After an enjoyable career on the operatic stage, I am currently working on writing a number of opera librettos with American composers.
+After an enjoyable career on the operatic stage, I am currently hard at work writing and workshopping a number of opera librettos with American composers.

 My archival research focuses almost exclusively on Benjamin Britten's founding of the English Opera Group (1947) and the Aldeburgh Festival of Music and the Arts (1948); Musicology with a primary focus on the twentieth-century British Isles; the career and repertoire of tenor Peter Pears and his extensive commissions and premieres of new vocal works, as well as the influence of his seminal recordings of such works.